opencaesar/oml/io.opencaesar.oml.parent/io.opencaesar.oml.specification/src/concrete-syntax.md

 ### [=Reference=] ### {#Reference-Syntax}

 In addition to declaring a new <a href="#Member-Syntax">Member</a> , an ontology may also add statements about already declared members (within the ontology or by one of its imported ontologies).
 Those statements where the onology member is the subject are called <a href="#Reference-Syntax">Reference</a> statements.
-Such statement has a syntx that (more or less) resembles that of a member declaration, except that it is preceeded with the keyword ```ref```, and a ```MEMBER_IRI``` is used instead of the ```ID``.
+Such statement has a syntax that (more or less) resembles that of a member declaration, except that it is preceeded with the keyword `ref`, and a `MEMBER_IRI` is used instead of the ``ID`.
 Notice that it is more common to add such statement when the subject member is imported rather than local to the ontology, since in the latter case, it can be part of the member's declaration.

 <pre class="highlight highlight-html">
 (<a href="#Annotation-Syntax">Annotation</a>)*